lsrichert/Capstone-FrontEnd-MixIt/README.md

-# MIXIT - NSS FrontEnd Capstone
+# MixIt - NSS FrontEnd Capstone

 MixIt is an app that enables the home bartender to save and edit cocktail recipes.
 A user can register a username and login to begin adding recipes.
 From there, the user can edit and delete recipes.